piwi3910/passwdpro/memory-bank/progress.md

 ## Evolution of Project Decisions

-1. **Mobile First Approach**
+1. **Architecture Approach**
-   - Initially planned for simultaneous desktop and mobile development
+   - Initially implemented with Flutter for cross-platform development
-   - Shifted to mobile-first approach to accelerate delivery
-   - Desktop applications moved to Phase 1 of remaining work
-   - Browser extensions prioritized after mobile app stability
+   - Evaluated limitations and development challenges
+   - Decided to redesign with React/React Native/Electron
+   - Adopted modular architecture with shared TypeScript code
+   - Implemented tRPC for type-safe API communication

 2. **Database Selection**
    - Evaluated MongoDB and PostgreSQL
    - Selected PostgreSQL for better transaction support and relational capabilities
-   - Chose Isar for local storage on mobile for performance and encryption support
+   - Chose Prisma ORM for type safety and migrations

 3. **Sync Protocol**
    - Initially considered WebSocket-based real-time sync
    - Adopted REST-based sync with polling for better reliability and simplicity
    - Implemented versioning for conflict detection
    - Added sync queue for offline operations
+   - Enhanced with tRPC for type-safe communication

 4. **Encryption Implementation**
    - Initially planned for single encryption algorithm
    - Added support for multiple algorithms (AES-GCM and XChaCha20)
    - Implemented secure key derivation with Argon2id
-   - Added biometric authentication support for better UX
+   - Designed for cross-platform compatibility

 ---